 A partial solar eclipse can be seen when the Moon moves into the disc of the Sun but does not block it entirely as in a total solar eclipse.
 There are only two points of contact - when the moon starts and ends the transit of the Sun's disc.

 This is not connected to any calendar function.
-'Anullar' is derived from the latin 'annulus' meaning ring.
+'Annular' is derived from the Latin 'annulus' meaning ring.
 The appearance is that of a ring, sometimes called 'a ring of fire'.
 When the Moon is further away from the Earth (apogee) the smaller moon does not cover the sun's disc completely.
 The focus of the Umbra is above the Earth's surface.
 The Moon will appear too small to cover the Sun.
 There is more direct light from the sun and so it is not possible to see the corona and other features in great detail.

 WARNING: Never view the Sun with a telescope or binoculars